rmjensen20/TikTakToe_Camels1/README.md

 ### If using VisualStudioCode, hit the green arrow at the top right corner and follow the game in the output tab.

+### If you would rather run the game in your terminal, then open up a terminal shell window and change the current directory to our file that you have just downloaded.
+You can change directories by using the command "cd " followed by the name of the directory that you wiould like to switch to.
+Once the current directory is "TikTakToe_Camels1-main", then run the command "python tic_tac_toe.py" to start the game.

 ### Once the game has started read the intro, and follow the instructions on the Wiki page of our Github repository.

 # How to test the Game: